🔗 What is internal linking in SEO? (Direct answer)

 3. Link Equity: How PageRank Flows Through Your Site

 Link equity (also called link juice or PageRank) is the ranking authority that passes from one page to another through hyperlinks.
-Google's original PageRank algorithm — while significantly evolved since 1998 and now part of a broader ranking system — still forms the mathematical foundation of how authority flows through both external and internal links.
-Understanding link equity mechanics is essential for strategic internal linking.
+Google's original PageRank algorithm — while significantly evolved since 1998 — still forms the mathematical foundation of how authority flows through both external and internal links.
+For how this foundation has been layered over by two decades of subsequent changes, see the Google algorithm updates history guide.

-When a page has a certain amount of link equity to distribute, it is divided among all outgoing links on that page — both internal and external.
-A page with 10 outgoing links passes approximately 1/10 of its distributable equity through each link.
+- Equity splits across all links on a page.
+When a page has link equity to distribute, it is divided among all outgoing links.
+A page with 10 outgoing links passes approximately 1/10 through each link.
 A page with 100 outgoing links passes approximately 1/100 through each.
-This means pages with fewer, more targeted internal links pass more equity per link than pages cluttered with hundreds of links.
+Pages with fewer, more targeted internal links pass more equity per link.

-Link equity decays with each link hop.
-A page three links away from your homepage receives less equity than a page one link away.
-This is why click depth matters directly for ranking potential.
+- Equity diminishes with each hop.
+Link equity decays with each hop.
+A page three links from your homepage receives less equity than a page one link away.
 Important pages should be within 1–2 clicks of the homepage.
 Nothing critical should be more than 3 clicks deep.

+- Equity accumulates from multiple sources.
 A page linked to by 10 different pages accumulates equity from all 10 sources.
-The more high-authority pages pointing to it, the stronger it gets.
-This is why strategically important pages should receive internal links from multiple relevant sources — not just from one parent page.
+Strategically important pages should receive internal links from multiple relevant sources — not just from one parent page.

-Internal links with rel="nofollow" do not pass link equity to the destination page.
+- Nofollow internal links do not pass equity.
 In virtually all cases, don't nofollow internal links.
 Doing so wastes equity you could be channelling to your own pages.
 The rare exception is links to login pages or private areas that should not be indexed.

 4. Anchor Text Strategy: The Complete Guide